nf-osi/nf-metadata-dictionary/README.md

 MAJOR: *In-use* parent attributes are deleted from dictionary or modified, or in-use child attributes are modified in a non-backwards compatible way (e.g. `Neurofibromatosis 1` changed to `Neurofibromatosis type 1`)
 MINOR: Concepts/parent attributes are added.
-PATCH: Child attributes are added, or *unused* child/parent attributes are deleted, or definititions/`comments` are added/modified.
+PATCH: Child attributes are added, or *unused* child/parent attributes are deleted/modifies, or definitions/`comments` are added/modified.

 ## Browse the metadata dictionary